-With more and more older employees staying in or returning to the workforce after their traditional “retirement age,” claims of age discrimination have steadily increased over the past 10 years.
-According to the Equal Employment Opportunity Commission, there were 12,965 federal charges of age discrimination in 2021 alone.
 Despite its prevalence, age discrimination can take many forms, so it can be difficult to determine whether a particular action is the result of age discrimination.
 How do you know if you are being discriminated against because of your age?
-The Connecticut age discrimination lawyers at Garrison, Levin-Epstein, Fitzgerald & Pirrotti, P.C. are here to help.
+The Connecticut age discrimination lawyers at Garrison Law are here to help.

 Age Discrimination in the Workplace

-According to the Age Discrimination in Employment Act of 1967, it is illegal to discriminate against workers over the age of 40 in any stage of their employment.
+Under the Age Discrimination in Employment Act of 1967, it is illegal to discriminate against workers over the age of 40 in any stage of their employment.
 This includes hiring, promotions, raises, and layoffs.
 So you cannot be denied a job because you are older; you cannot be passed over for promotion because you are older; and you cannot be terminated or selected for layoff because you are older.
 (Although federal law does not protect younger workers from age discrimination, Connecticut law does.)

 Proving Ageism in the Workplace

 According to the U.S. Department of Labor Bureau of Labor Statistics, 40 percent of American workers are 55 years old or older.
-This means more and more employees are staying or returning to the workforce.
+This means more and more employees are staying in or returning to the workforce.
 This also means the opportunities for age discrimination have increased.

-Although 64 percent of American workers say they have either seen or experienced some type of age discrimination in the workplace, it can be difficult to prove.
+Although 64 percent of American workers say they have either seen or experienced some type of age discrimination in the workplace, it can be challenging to prove.
 However, there are some common signs of ageism in the workplace.

 Have any of these scenarios happened to you?